user-Hypnotized/LoginScreenForAndroid/README.md

+Here’s the updated **README.md** with the roadmap section removed:

+---

 # 🌍 Universal Language Picker for Android

 Welcome to the Universal Language Picker!
 This app provides a seamless interface for users to select their preferred language and manage background ambient music through an intuitive user interface.